 8. to keep a long-term perspective and consider the stressful event in a broader context;

-9. to maintain a hopeful outlook, expecting good things and visualizing what is wished;
+9. to maintain a hopeful outlook, expecting good things and visualising what is wished;

 10. to take care of one's mind and body, exercising regularly, paying attention to one's own needs and feelings.